Dr. Joseph Nyangon

-Mr. Joseph Nyangon is an Associate Research Fellow (Global Climate Change Law and Policy) at the OGEES Institute.
-At OGEES, he conducts interdisciplinary research on energy and climate change policy, with particular focus on market-based instruments; cap-andtrade schemes; carbon taxation; information disclosure; command-and-control regulation; and voluntary action.
+Dr. Joseph Nyangon is a Global Research Fellow (Climate Change Law and Policy) at the OGEES Institute.
+He conducts interdisciplinary research on energy and climate change policy, with particular focus on market-based instruments; cap-and trade schemes; carbon taxation; information disclosure; command-and-control regulation; and voluntary action.
 He has published widely and led projects in the areas of energy policy, cleantech financing and green infrastructure investment for leading organizations, including the United Nations in New York and EKO Asset Management Partners, a New York-based investment and advisory firm focused on discovering and monetizing unrealized or unrecognized environmental assets.

 Research Interests: Climate Change Law and Policy; Energy Finance; Electricity Markets and Regulations; Global Environmental Markets; Projects and Project Finance; Technology and Innovation.